Your machines earn it in the pit. You lose it on the way to the office.

-Darikoda is the operating record between what your machines did and what you can defend at month-end.
-Fuel events, hour-meter attribution, mechanical availability, cost-per-tonne.
+Darikoda is the operating record between what your machines did and what you can account for at month-end.
+Fuel events, hour-meter attribution, mechanical availability, cost per tonne.
 Captured at source.

 Darikoda gives Ghana mining contractors and full miners defendable evidence on billable hours, fuel from the bowser, mechanical availability, and cost-per-tonne.
 Captured at source, structured for the Minerals Commission, built offline-first.